jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 ## ClusterIP

 The most basic service type is ClusterIP.
-This Service provides a single IP address internal to the cluster that routes traffic to the Pods selected by it.
+This Service provides a single persistent IP address internal to the cluster that routes traffic to the Pods selected by it.
+This IP address will persist until you delete the Service.
+In addition, DNS records are added so that you can use a name instead of an IP address to talk to the selected Pods.

 ![A basic ClusterIP Service enabling communicate between Pods][service]